Denver Water snowpack peaks below average

 While parts of the western U.S. saw record-breaking snowfall during the 2022-23 winter, the mountain snowpack Denver Water relies on to serve its customers ended up below average.

 Denver Water collects half of its water from snow that falls in the Upper South Platte River Basin.
 The other half comes from parts of the Upper Colorado River Basin.

-This year, the snowpack in the two collection areas peaked April 29.
-In the Upper South Platte, the peak was 81% of normal, while the Upper Colorado peaked at 96% of normal.
+This year, the snowpack in the two collection areas peaked at the end of April .
+In the Upper South Platte, the April 26 peak was 81% of normal, while the Upper Colorado on April 29 peaked at 98% of normal.
 The winter's below-average result came despite the mid-May deluge that saw the mountains pick up extra inches of snow, while 4 inches of rain fell in the metro area.

 “While we didn’t have the banner snow year that other parts of the West saw, the weather pattern in our collection area brought consistent snowfall with storms nearly every week this winter,” said Nathan Elder, water supply manager at Denver Water.

 “The good news is that we still expect the upcoming spring runoff to be enough to fill our reservoirs this year.”

 Elder said he does not anticipate additional watering restrictions beyond Denver Water’s annual summer watering rules.

 Airborne Snow Observatory